1946 St. Augustine’s school

 We also played a marble or miggies game.
 You took turns in throwing the marble at your opponent’s marble.
 If you hit it the marble, it was yours.

-Here’s some big kids taking time of from the war effort to play ” miggies “.
+Here are some big kids taking time off from the war effort to play ” miggies “.
 With some locals looking on.